byteben/Win32App-Migration-Tool/README.md

 The Win32 App Migration Tool is designed to inventory ConfigMgr Applications and Deployment Types, build .intunewin files and create Win3Apps in The MEM Admin Center.

-Instead of manually checking Application and Deployment Type information and gathering content to build Win32apps, the Win32APp Migration Tool is designed to do that for you.
-To date, the Application and Deployment Type information is gathered and a .Intunewin file is created.
-We are also collecting the logo for the application.
+Instead of manually checking Application and Deployment Type information and gathering content to build Win32apps, the Win32App Migration Tool is designed to do that for you.
+Currently, the Application and Deployment Type information is gathered and a .Intunewin file is created.
+We are also exporting the logo for the selected Application(s).

-The Win32App Migration Tool is still in BETA so I would welcome any feedback or suggestions for improvement.
-Reach out on Twitter to DM @byteben (DM's are open)
+** The Win32App Migration Tool is still in BETA so I would welcome any feedback or suggestions for improvement.
+Reach out on Twitter to DM @byteben (DM's are open)**

 ## Supported Install Commands